For 4th time, Hariri is back as PM in crisis-hit Lebanon

 The gigantic August explosion in Beirut’s port, caused by thousands of tons of highly explosive chemicals stored in a warehouse, compounded the crises.
 The blast killed nearly 200 people, and injured over 6,000.
 It was seen as further proof of an incompetent political class in charge of governing the small country since the end of its 15-year civil war in 1990.

-“As if nothing happened at all this whole year.
-Hariri is back and the (political class) is pleased,” said Hayat Nazer, a protester and artist.
-“It is clear they have ignored the public’s outcry.”

-Hariri vowed to stop the economic, social and security meltdown and rebuild after the port explosion.
-“I say to Lebanese who are suffering hardship to the point of despair, I am determined to keep my promise,” he said.
+“I say to Lebanese who are suffering hardship to the point of despair, I am determined to keep my promise, to work on stopping the collapse that threatens our economy, society and security and to rebuild what was destroyed by the terrible port explosion in Beirut,” Hariri said.
+“Time is running out.”

-Human Rights Watch said Lebanon’s domestic probe into the blast has been marred by political meddling and lack of judicial independence.
-The group called Thursday for a UN-led inquiry to determine responsibility.

-Hariri’s successor last year — a university professor who led a government supported by Hezbollah and its allies — stepped down after the Aug.
+Hariri’s successor last year — a technocrat who led a government supported by the Hezbollah group and its allies — stepped down after the massive Aug.
 4 blast.

 The explosion prompted France, a longtime ally and former colonial ruler, to push for a new political order in Lebanon.
-Paris launched what came to be known as the French initiative, designed to pressure rival politicians to agree on a government empowered to introduce wide-ranging economic reforms.
+Paris launched what came to be known as the French initiative, designed to pressure rival politicians to reach an agreement on a government empowered to introduce wide-ranging economic reforms.
 The international community has said it will not help Lebanon financially before reforms are implemented.

-Hariri pledged a government of non-partisan specialists tasked with implementing reforms according to the French initiative, endorsed by mainstream Lebanese politicians.
-Its priority is to resume talks with the IMF for a desperately needed bailout, amid rapidly shrinking foreign currency reserves.
+Hariri pledged a government of non-partisan specialists tasked with implementing economic, financial and administrative reform according to the French initiative, endorsed by mainstream Lebanese politicians.
+A new government is expected to resume talks with the IMF for a desperately needed bailout, amid rapidly shrinking foreign currency reserves.

 But Lebanon’s complex sectarian-based political system makes reaching major decisions a significant challenge.
 Power, including government posts, is distributed among the country’s Shiites, Sunnis and Christians who often get bogged down in horse trading because of fears of losing their calibrated clout.

 The powerful Shiite militant group Hezbollah supports Hariri’s designation but refrained from voting for him to avoid appearing to be breaking ranks with its ally, Aoun’s party.
-Hariri got backing from the other Shiite group, Amal, as well as a small Christian party and independents.
+Hariri got backing from the other Shiite group, Amal, as well as the largest Sunni bloc, a small Christian party and independents.

 “This designation will be marred with weakness and insufficient representation,” said Gebran Bassil, the head of Aoun’s party.
 He said his bloc expected Hariri to form a government that represents political parties, even if it included technocrats.